 The Bloodborne Viruses Laboratory (BVL) provides a variety of referral testing services, including confirmation of reactive rapid tests, detection of suspected acute infections, and resolution of discrepant results.
 Contact the laboratory for more information and to request approval to submit specimens.
-After receiving approval to submit specimens, follow the collection and shipping guidelines for the test requested, complete form DOH-4463 Infectious Disease Requisition in full, and choose the appropriate test from the HIV testing menu:
+After receiving approval to submit specimens, follow the collection and shipping guidelines for the test requested, request testing using CLIMS on the Health Commerce System (preferred) or form DOH-4463 Infectious Disease Requisition and choose the appropriate test from the menu:

 HIV Diagnostic Tests Available